Lattice structure for orientations of graphs: Statement of results.

 Figure 5 shows an example of a swinging-down move.
 The special vertex $v^*$ is marked with a large black dot; the swinging-down move takes place at the lower-left angle of the four-sided face.

-The following consequence of Theorem 1, proved in section 4, gives us a lattice structure for the set of spanning trees of $G$.
+The following consequence of Theorem \ref{thm1}, proved in Section 4, gives us a lattice structure for the set of spanning trees of $G$.

-Theorem 3: Let $\cT$ be the set of spanning trees of a finite connected graph $G$ in $S^2$, with $f^*$ a face of $G$ and $v^*$ a vertex of $G$ incident with $f^*$.
-If we say that one tree $T \in \cT$ covers another tree $T' \in \cT$ exactly when $T'$ is obtained from $T$ by swinging down, then the covering relation makes $\cT$ into a distributive lattice.
+\begin{theorem} Let $\cT$ be the set of spanning trees of a finite connected graph $G$ drawn on the sphere, with $f^*$ a face of $G$ and $v^*$ a vertex of $G$ incident with $f^*$.
+If we say that one tree $T \in \cT$ covers another tree $T' \in \cT$ exactly when $T'$ is obtained from $T$ by swinging down, then the covering relation makes $\cT$ into a distributive lattice. \end{theorem}